jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 Since the tactics shown to you won’t be repeated and seem to be matched well to the level of chess tactics you’ve already solved, this is a good way to gain progressive strength.

-This is also a way for you to measure the crossover in strength from the static exercises.&nbsp;
+This is also a way for you to measure the crossover in strength from the static exercises.

 ![Chess tactics from chess.com](/assets/images/drafts/ed-latimore-chess-com-tactics.png "Do you see the solution?"){: width="2422" height="1364"}